ans-group/docs.ukfast.co.uk/source/domains/sharedhosting/legacysharedhosting.md

 ![FTP Tab](files/hosting_ftp_credentials.jpg)

-For assistence with FTP, please see the following user guide.
+For assistance with connecting with FTP, please see the following user guide.

 - [Connecting with FTP](/operatingsystems/windows/commonissues/copyfiletoserver.html#connecting-to-your-ftp-server)